30 entrepreneurs reveal what changed after getting their best domain name

 “We knew that our current marketing system would work exceptionally well with a domain as strong as BookKeeping.com.
 The purchase price has nearly been recouped in annualized revenues just two months from launch.” — Brandon Littlefield, BookKeeping.com (Why This Company Paid $150,000 for BookKeeping.com)

 At a time when every dollar counts, choosing a good domain name is the best way to put your marketing dollars to work for your brand.
+Does your brand name create confusion for your customers?
+How does this affect your marketing budget?

 Your domain name is an essential aspect of your brand.
 It dictates how customers will think and feel about your company from day one.
+What ideas and feelings do you want prospects and customers to have when they see your domain name?

 “After acquiring User.com we noted a 300% increase in traffic.” — Tomasz Sawicki, CMO at User (Acquiring User.com was strategic, the price was a steal)